UAE prosecutors investigate Union properties in Dubai - ExBulletin

 UAE prosecutors investigate Union properties in Dubai

-DUBAI, United Arab Emirates (AP) UAE prosecutors said on Sunday they had opened a major investigation into Dubai-based real estate developer Union Properties, saying they would investigate allegations that the long-struggling company had committed a crime. fraud and other offenses while trying to get through. debt.
+DUBAI UAE prosecutors said on Sunday they opened a major investigation into Dubai-based real estate developer Union Properties, saying they would investigate allegations the ailing company committed fraud and other offenses while trying to get out of debt.

 Union Properties, known for building Dubai Motor City, did not respond to repeated requests for comment.